All Is Not Vanity: The rise of literary self-publishing.

 “…certain titles are likely to be of most interest to our readers.”

 Do those “certain titles” just happen to be the ones that the corporate publishers take out costly advertisements for?
 Sometimes full pages?
 Perhaps to the tune of 14,000 GBP, or whatever?
-The “prestigious” reviewing media, on both sides of the pond, is no better than Amazon, which allows it to go on, looking the other way, what is, admittedly, reprehensible on the part of some authors.
+The “prestigious” reviewing media, on both sides of the pond, is no better than the unethical on Amazon, which media allows it to go on, looking the other way, what is, admittedly, reprehensible on the part of some authors.
 But that does not mean every independent writer is buying reviews, nor that every independent writer is an illiterate hack.
 The imprimatur of a corporate publisher, for people who are truly literate, has steadily been declining for decades, for all the reasons plaguing modern culture.
 It’s not the corporate bean-counters who are going to revive it, but the independent spirits who loathe them with a ferocity that shakes them to the core, for what they’ve done to the culture.

 The Gurardian needs to decide with whom it stands.
 Readers or the corrupt plutocrats of publishing?